KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_spain_portugal_twin_souls_of_the_south.md

 And Spain & Portugal
 are two essential notes
-in the cosmic chord of your remembrance.
+in the cosmic chord of my remembrance.